gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

     in it.
 These four files contain information about the atoms (names, masses, changes, Lennard-Jones
     coefficients) and residues (bond and angular
-    constraints) for all the species that will be involved here.
+    constraints) for all the species that are involved here.

 .. |forcefield.itp| raw:: html